 This survey will assess information on student access to devices and internet access in their places of residence.
-To assist us in this process, please fill out the survey.
-(The survey is now closed.
-Thank you to those who have participated!)
+To assist us in this process, please fill out the survey, by click this link or scorlling down to the below form.

 *Please answer each question (incomplete survey responses will be invalidated)